minzsiure/minzsiure.github.io/index.md

 </nav>

 <h2 id="about">About Me</h2>
-I am a rising senior at MIT, with a strong passion for theoretical and computational neuroscience, particularly in the realms of **learning and memory**.
-I am double majoring in **Computer Science (6-4)** and **Mathematics (18)**.
-My research in the Poggio Lab as a [UROP](https://cbmm.mit.edu/about/people/xie) at MIT CBMM involves developing theoretical understanding of learning and memory with ensembles of neurons (intermediate level of computation in the brain).
-In the Madry Lab at MIT CSAIL as a [SuperUROP](https://superurop.mit.edu/scholars/eva-yi-xie/), I was driven to comprehend the 'thought' processes underlying AI systems.
-There, I contributed to the understanding and interpretation of Machine Learning models' decision making process on a neuron level.
-I am now spending my summer at IBM Research on Graph Neural Networks due to their intriguing connections with brain networks.
+I am a senior at MIT with double majors in **Computer Science** and **Mathematics**, with a strong passion for theoretical and computational neuroscience.
+I am applying to PhD in Neuroscience this fall, in which I aim to uncover the logic behind how neuronal and synaptic interactions give rise to learning and memory through close collaboration with neurophysiologists.
+By developing computational and algorithmic theories of the brain, I aim to understand the neural basis that influences circuit functions in various learning behaviors and decision-making processes.
+This understanding will hopefully shed light complex neurological disorders and inspire new techniques in AI.

+I am currently conducting my research with Prof. Tomaso Poggio, Prof. Earl Miller, and Prof. Ila Fiete as a [UROP](https://cbmm.mit.edu/about/people/xie) in MIT CBMM.
+Previously, I have been fortunate to conduct relevant ML interpretability research Madry Lab at MIT CSAIL as a [SuperUROP](https://superurop.mit.edu/scholars/eva-yi-xie/), and as a Research intern at Microsoft AI and IBM Research.

+Personally, I have been fortunate to benefit from learning opportunities and mentorships.
+Equity in education in my community and society at large is important to me.
+As a student leader, I have done various impactful works and I am now on advisory boards/cabinet to provide insights to MIT EECS leaderships, Dean Anantha Chandrakasan (School of Engineering), and MIT President Sally Kornbluth in driving this goal.

 I am always excited to connect and engage in discussions related to my interests and beyond.
 Feel free to reach me at [xieyi@mit.edu](mailto:xieyi@mit.edu).

 <h2 id="research">Research Interests</h2>
 Include but not limited to: